SIA Women in Security Forum Scholarship Program

 - Registration fees for industry webinar programs

-Applications for the 2020 SIA Women in Security Forum Scholarship program are now closed.
-Please check back in spring 2021 for details on how to apply for next year’s scholarship award.
+Applications for the 2021 SIA Women in Security Forum Scholarship program will open May 15.
+Please check back for details on how to apply for this year’s scholarship award.

 2020 SIA Women in Security Forum Scholarship Winners